 2690-03 DEFINITIONS

 03.01 ISFSI.
 An independent spent fuel storage installation (ISFSI) is a facility designed and constructed for the interim storage of spent nuclear fuel and other radioactive materials associated with the spent fuel (10 CFR 72.3).
 The term ISFSI refers to the facility authorized for storage of spent nuclear fuel under 10 CFR Part 72 and includes the storage pad, the storage containers, and any support facilities.
 However, if the ISFSI is located at a reactor site, it does not include any structures, facilities, or services that are part of the 10 CFR Part 50 license, unless they are identified as being shared jointly.
-Additional background information on ISFSIs may be found in .
+Additional background information on ISFSIs may be found in NUREG-1571.

 03.02 DCSS.
 Dry cask storage system (DCSS) is the term used to describe the physical system, either a cask or a canister in its shielding overpack, which holds the spent fuel and is a component of the ISFSI.
 An ISFSI may contain several different DCSS designs.